HOSTED-POWER/docs-turbostack-app/TurboStack App/readme.md

 4. Save any changes made to the configuration
 5. Save and Publish: saves and deploys the changes made to the server

 Under point 5, there the option to save and full publish.
-This will ensure everything gets deployed.
+This will ensure everything is deployed, as opposed to only the changes.

 ## The 'server' tab

-The **server** tab defines some basic middleware configuration, like the type of webserver and some different type of databases that are supported.
+The **server** tab defines some basic middleware configuration, like the type of webserver and some different types of databases that are supported.

 ![TurboStackAppServerTab](../img/turbostackapp/basicinstall/tsa_server_tab1.png)